Review: DCS MiG-21Bis Fishbed-N by Leatherneck Simulations

-You lack any kind of laser or TV guided bombs/missiles, with your only guided air to ground missile being the beam-riding Grom missile.
+You lack any kind of laser or TV guided bombs/missiles with your only guided air to ground missile being the beam-riding Grom missile.
 You will have to rely on the good ol' Mk.1 eyeball to land most of your air to ground shots.
-But even with that said, operational range will be your major hindrance.
+But even with that said, operational range will be your major hindrance seeing as the Fishbed has short legs.
 No air-to-air refueling either, so you better plan your missions with a fuel stop or two.
-You can also do STO operations thanks to your RATO pods.
+You can also do STOL operations thanks to your RATO pods.
 Have a look:

 Now, onto the armament!

 Your internal cannon, even with its limited ammunition, it is more than capable of dealing with aerial and lightly armored ground targets.
 You will learn how to love this thing!